kakyoism/kkappkit/README.md

 ### More examples

-The hello-world example shows using offline control with the kkAppKit, i.e., the parameters are first saved into `app.json` before running the main script, and never changes during the run.
+The hello-world example shows how to work out an offline control with the kkAppKit, i.e., the parameters are first saved into `app.json` before running the main script, and never changes during the run.
 Two more examples are included in sub-folders:

-- One shows a more complex offline case: Embed text into a picture, with the font and colour configurable, using the third-party lib PIL fork [pillow](https://python-pillow.org).
+- One shows a more complex offline case: To show text on top of a picture, with the font and colour of the text configurable, using the third-party lib PIL fork [pillow](https://python-pillow.org).
 - The other is a realtime control example: Playing an oscillator tone with minimal control such as frequency and gain, using [Csound](http://www.csounds.com) as the synth backend.
-The GUI talks with Csound using [Open Sound Control (OSC)](http://opensoundcontrol.org).
+The GUI talks to Csound using [Open Sound Control (OSC)](http://opensoundcontrol.org).
 Although Csound bundles a [FLTK](https://www.fltk.org) binding, similar to Python, here I decouple the frontend completely from the backend.

-These are specialized examples and are pretty self-descriptive.
-So I'll skip the details.
+These are specialized examples and the code is straightforward to follow.
+So I'll skip the details here.

 ## Installation